 2. Not doing a proper kip

 Don’t focus just on hanging and lifting the legs up to the bar.
 Instead, also pay attention to moving the shoulders, chest and hips back and forward, and pulling the bar down to the feet.
 As feet go up, shoulders rise.
-Toes-to-bar are about timing, rhythm and using the momentum to kick up.
+Toes to bar is about timing, rhythm and using the momentum to kick up.
 For a proper kip, see our how-to video above.

 3. Kicking your legs out